Nellyville: North America

 The album debuted at No. 1 on the US Billboard 200, selling 715,000 copies, outperforming Nelly's previous effort Country Grammar (2000), which debuted at number 3 selling 235,000 copies.
 With the single, "Hot in Herre" debuting at No. 1 on the US Billboard Hot 100 that week, Nelly was in possession of the top spot on 10 different Billboard charts.
-After its release, Nellyville remained atop the Billboard 200, selling 450,000 in its first week and 340,000 in its second week, surpassing 1.5 million copies in sales in its 3rd week.
+After its release, Nellyville remained atop the Billboard 200, selling 447,000 in its second week and 340,000 in its third week, surpassing 1.5 million copies in sales in its 3rd week.
 In its fourth week, Nellyville replaced atop the chart by Dave Matthews Band's Busted Stuff.
 The former album was positioned at No. 2 on the Billboard 200, with its sales decreasing to 305,000 copies.
 In the 5th week, it sold 271,000 copies, dropping from #2 to No. 3, and in its sixth week, it sold 244,000 copies remaining at number 3.
-Nellville reached to No. 2 and sold 210,000 units in its 7th week of release and in its 8th week, topping the Billboard 200, accumulating to 4 non-consecutive weeks atop.
+Nellyville reached to No. 2 and sold 210,000 units in its 7th week of release and in its 8th week, topping the Billboard 200, accumulating to 4 non-consecutive weeks atop.
 The album sold 185,000 copies that week.
 Nellyville's 4-week #1 run and sales were, according to Billboard, largely in part to the success of the album's singles, "Hot in Herre" and "Dilemma".
 The former track was number one on the Hot 100 prior to the album's release, maintaining a third week atop the chart, when Nellville made its debut.
 The song topped the Hot 100 for 7 consecutive weeks before being replaced by its successor, "Dilemma", which topped the chart for 10 non-consecutive weeks, selling worldwide over 7.6 million copies. (in Italian) On June 9, 2003, Nellyville was certified Sex-tuple Platinum by the Recording Industry Association of America (RIAA) for shipments of over 6 million copies in the United States of America.
 On March 16, 2011, the album sold 6,490,000 copies in the United States, becoming the fourteenth best-selling rap album of all time.
 Nellyville was ranked as the 174th best album of all time on the Billboard Top 200 Albums of All Time.